 You will receive an email from the mentee requesting you to be their mentor.
 You will be prompted to accept or decline the request on the My Mentoring Relationships

-page.14) What benefits do I receive if I participate as a mentor in this program?
+page.
+If you have any trouble receiving messages from the DAA Mentoring Program, please reach out to DAA.
+13) What benefits do I receive if I participate as a mentor in this program?

 - A ribbon identifying you as a mentor to your peers on your DAA Community profile.